NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 * Is there a binary cache for the platform?
 * What platform-related builds are channel update blockers?
 * Is the platform normally tested by the tools like ofBorg?
-Is it possible to get something tested with reasonable effort?
+Is it possible to get something tested with a reasonable effort?
 * Is there expectation that updates do not break things for this platform?
 * How many developers are interested in the platform?
 How easy it it to get a non-trivial fix reviewed?